harperstoeckle/tardigrades-in-space/README.md

 # Tardigrades in Space
 This game uses an extremely basic terminal-based 3D software renderer.
-It was originally created for the IB group 4 project.
+It was originally created for the IB group 4 project in 2018.

 ## Building
 Currently, this only works on Windows and requires curses.
 At the time that I